Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADDomainVerificationDnsRecord.md

 ## SYNTAX

 ```
-Get-AzureADDomainVerificationDnsRecord -Name <String>
+Get-AzureADDomainVerificationDnsRecord -Name <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
 Gets the domain's verification records from the verificationDnsRecords navigation property.
-You can't use the domain with your Azure AD tenant until you have successfully verified that you own the domain.
+You canâ€™t use the domain with your Azure AD tenant until you have successfully verified that you own the domain.
 To verify the ownership of the domain, you need to first retrieve a set of domain verification records which you need to add to the zone file of the domain.

 ## EXAMPLES